HubRise/website/content/blog/20240715-google-sheets-integration/en/__post.md

 ## Step 8: Test the Integration

-You can now open **Developer tools** again and inject test orders.
+Finally, let's put our integration to the test.

+Open **Developer tools** and inject test orders.
 If your integration is successful, the orders will be injected in your Google Sheet almost instantly.
+Congratulations, you have successfully set up your first HubRise processing automation!

 ## Expanding Your Automation

-This setup is just the beginning of what you can achieve with HubRise and Make.com.
+This setup is just the beginning of what you can achieve with HubRise.
 Here are some ideas to expand on this foundation:

 - Collect detailed order items for in-depth analysis
 - Create graphs and statistics based on your order data